SquareGPS/navixy-api/docs/backend-api/resources/commons/notification.md

 ---
 title: Notification
-description: Contains an API call to get user notifications.
+description: Contains an API call to get list of user notifications.
 ---

 # Notification

-Contains an API call to get user notifications.

 API path: `/notification`.

+Contains an API call to get list of user notifications.

 ### list